 The single greatest risk factor for prostate cancer is age.
 The disease tends to develop in men over age 50; more than 60 percent of prostate tumors are found in men 65 or older.

 Inherited genetic factors may be related to 5 to 10 percent of prostate cancers.
-Our clinical genetics experts can help assess your actual level of risk for the disease and give you advice about screening and other options.
+Our clinical genetics experts can help assess your actual level of risk for the disease and give you advice about prostate cancer screening and other options.

 In addition to advancing age, your risk for developing prostate cancer is higher than usual if one or more of the following characteristics apply to you: